peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger LowBits(
         PeterO.Numbers.EInteger bigBitCount);

 Extracts the lowest bits of this integer.
-This is equivalent to  `And(2^bigBitCount - 1)` , but is more efficient when this integer is non-negative and bigBitCount's value is large.
+This is equivalent to  `And(2^bigBitCount - 1)` , but is more efficient when this integer is nonnegative and bigBitCount's value is large.

 <b>Parameters:</b>